savoygrizzly/dimrill/README.md

 Each step must start with a lowercase letter should be written in `camelCase` styled syntax for increased readability, although no style is enforced.
 There is no limitation on the number of steps.

+### Schemas

+A Schema is a way to describe the possible parameters for an expression.

 ### Parameters

 Parameters are expressed as follow `:parameterName/parameterValue/parameterSubValue`.